stanhu/django-transfer/README.rst

 django-transfer provides an HttpResponse subclass that handles downloads triggered via response header.
 The actual header and format are handled by this class.
 TransferHttpResponse accepts a path, and handles the transfer.
-When ``settings.DEBUG == True`` the path is sent directly to the client, this allows the Django development server to function as normal without changing your application code.
+When ``settings.TRANSFER_SERVER_DISABLED == False`` the path is sent directly to the client, this allows the Django development server to function as normal without changing your application code.

 The timeline of events for a download looks like the following.